 - 1 tbsp soy sauce

-Combine onion, carrot, celery, mushrooms, cauliflower, 2 tsp salt and 1 tsp black pepper in a large mixing bowl and toss with 3 tbsp olive oil.
-Spread between two Suvie pans and broil for 10 minutes, until vegetables have released their juices.
+1) Combine onion, carrot, celery, mushrooms, cauliflower, 2 tsp salt, and 1 tsp black pepper in a large mixing bowl and toss with 3 tbsp olive oil.
+Divide between two Suvie pans and broil for 10-15 minutes, until vegetables have released their juices.

-Meanwhile, add the garlic, tomato paste, red wine, soy sauce, and puréed tomatoes to the previously used mixing bowl and stir to combine.
+2) Meanwhile, add the garlic, tomato paste, red wine, soy sauce, and puréed tomatoes to the now-empty mixing bowl and stir to combine.

-When the broil is finished drain off excess liquid and stir the vegetables back into the mixing bowl with the tomato sauce.
+3) When the broil is finished, drain off excess liquid from pans and stir the vegetables back into the mixing bowl with the tomato sauce.
 Mix thoroughly.
-Divide the bolognese between the two Suvie pans and load into slow cook zones.
+Divide the bolognese between the two Suvie pans and load into the top and bottom zone of Suvie.
+Input settings and cook now or schedule.

-After the cook, toss the pasta with the bolognese sauce.
+5) Place After the cook, toss the pasta with the bolognese sauce.
 Divide between four bowls and sprinkle parmesan cheese over each.
-Enjoy!

 We recommend serving this dish with a glass of Italian Sangiovese wine.
 Sangiovese pairs beautifully with rich tomato-based sauces and will also bring out the flavors of the mushrooms.